0xmstore/AssertEQ/README.md

 ## Brief Introduction

-Profanity is specialized software for generating Ethereum vanity addresses.
+Profanity is specialised software for generating Ethereum vanity addresses or "fancy looking" addresses.
 It harnesses GPU capabilities using OpenCL to efficiently perform this task.
 The process begins by generating a random private key, then computes the corresponding public key, and ultimately derives the Ethereum address from it.
 This method benefits from the parallel processing capabilities of GPUs, enhancing the speed and efficiency of creating customized Ethereum addresses.

 However, the issue with Profanity is that it uses a random 32-bit vector to seed 256-bit private keys, making it possible to brute-force private keys for wallets generated using this tool.